programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 When designing a game or puzzle, consider if the puzzle is based on memory or logic.
 The main aim of games featuring material culture is generally to help users appreciate the variety in artefact properties, such as form and decoration, rather than for users to remember every detail of each object encountered during the game.

 Often images of material culture are incorporated into the traditional memory game of finding matching images on overturned cards.
-See the 2D [Ho'omaka Hou Research Initiative Fishhook Memory Game](https://data.bishopmuseum.org/archaeology/game.html).
-This approach does introduce users to the variety of forms or decorations in material culture (including fishhooks) that they may not otherwise appreciate.
+See the 2D [Ho'omaka Hou Research Initiative Fishhook Memory Game](https://data.bishopmuseum.org/archaeology/game.html), which introduces users to the variety of forms and decoration in material culture (including fishhooks) they may not otherwise appreciate.

 In contrast, jigsaw puzzles (which also commonly feature material culture) rely more on logic.
 3D jigsaw puzzles can be made of material cultural artefacts and sites, but it can be quite difficult for users to manipulate pieces on a computer screen.
-3D jigsaw puzzles are more usable in VR: one example is [Artsalad](https://artsalad.net) by Mariotto F., an opensource VR 3D puzzle game that was written with three.js.
+3D jigsaw puzzles are more usable in VR.
+One example is [Artsalad](https://artsalad.net) by Mariotto F., an opensource VR 3D puzzle game written with three.js.

-If the 'Jars of Papua' featured realistic models of jars that the user needed to place at their correct site, it would benefit from providing a way to ensure that the user can first view the correct placements.
+If the 'The Jars of Papua' featured realistic models of jars that the user needed to place at their correct site, it would benefit from providing a way to ensure that the user can first view the correct placements.
 Alternatively, clues could be given to encourage the user to study the models, resulting in less reliance on memory.

 For this lesson, you will rely on the models being coloured according to their method of construction (building technique) to help users match vessels to sites.
 This information is provided in the site information panel.
 The decoration style information may also help with making matches.
 While it would be possible to match models to information panels without using a map of New Guinea, including the map helps reinforce the connection between the vessels and the communities that made them, and highlights the diversity of material culture across Papua New Guinea (and West Papua).

-If you are planning to design a game consider consulting guides such as Schell (2015), which discuss aspects in game design such as the roles of skill versus chance, rewards, punishments and scoring.
+If you are planning to design a game consider consulting guides such as Schell (2015), which discuss aspects in game design such as the roles of skill versus chance, rewards, punishments, and scoring.
 Schell (2015) distinguishes 'puzzles' as "head" (thinking) games rather than "hand" (co-ordination and reaction) games.
-They outline 10 "puzzle principles" which include: making the puzzle aim clear; making it easy for the player to know where to start; providing an indication of player progress; avoiding the game appearing unsolveable; varying difficulty; maximising the players choices in which order they do the different steps; having puzzles within puzzles; providing hints; providing the solution; and being careful of puzzles that have a trick or require the player to change the way they are interpreting the puzzle.
+They outline 10 "puzzle principles" which include: making the puzzle aim clear, making it easy for the player to know where to start, providing an indication of player progress, avoiding the game appearing unsolveable;, varying difficulty;, maximising the players choices in which order they do the different steps, having puzzles within puzzles, providing hints, providing the solution, and being careful of puzzles that have a trick or require the player to change the way they are interpreting the puzzle.

 To transform the scene into a puzzle the information panel used needs to be altered, as it is the main source of user information.
-The goal for the user of this game is to start with the jars placed off the map, with the Papuan communities demarcated by selectable tokens.
+The goal for the user is to start with the jars off the map, with the Papuan communities demarcated by selectable tokens.
 When the communities are selected by the user's mouse click, the information panel will provide the information on the pots made by that community.
 Information on the technique used to make the pot can be used to work out which of the jars may be a match, as the jars are coloured according to the technique and a key is provided.
 The decoration technique may also serve as a guide.
 For instance when the user selects the site of the Iatmul community the information panel reveals that their jars are made using the 'ring building technique on a hemispherical base' and that they are decorated with 'sculptural elements' and the key shows that model of jars with that technique are coloured brown.
 Thus the user will look for a brown jar model with sculptural decorations.
 The user can move the jars with their mouse.
 If they place the matching jar on the community marker, then the jar becomes unmoveable and the background colour changes.

 ### Adding Simple Models: Tori (Donuts)